whatsaxis/whatsaxis/README.md

 <h1 align="center">Howdy! 🚀</h1>

 <div align="center">
   I'm a student and have been programming for just under 5 years.
-I'm most familiar with <code>Python</code> and most recently <code>Javascript</code>.
+I'm most familiar with <code>Python</code> and more recently <code>Javascript</code>.

   I hope you have a great day! ❤️
 </div>